kensho-technologies/graphql-compiler/README.rst

 Mapping SQLAlchemy :code:`Table` objects to GraphQL objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The next step is to map SQLAlchemy :code:`Table` reflecting the tables in the underlying database to GraphQL objects in the :code:`schema` field of the :code:`SQLALchemySchemaInfo` through the :code:`vertex_name_to_table` parameter.
+The next step is to map SQLAlchemy :code:`Table` objects reflecting the tables in the underlying database to GraphQL objects in the :code:`schema` field of the :code:`SQLALchemySchemaInfo` through the :code:`vertex_name_to_table` parameter.